 - Cleanse – Clean the area where the tick was attached with antibacterial wipes or spray.
 These are a useful addition to any pet first aid kit!

 - Monitor – Watch for infection or inflammation at the tick bite area.
-Monitor your pet for any signs of tick-related disease and do not hesitate to contact your vet if you notice signs of them becoming unwell in the days following removal of the tick.
+Monitor your pet for any signs of tick-related disease if you notice signs of them becoming unwell in the days following removal of the tick.

 *Some commercial tools are designed to allow the user to twist.
 See individual packaging for details.

 There are a few methods suggested for removing a tick.
 Most of these are ineffective, see some common tick removal myths below.

 The preferred method of tick removal is to manually remove the tick with tweezers or a tick-removal tool 1.

 The longer a tick is attached, the more difficult it can be to remove.
 This is due to the secretion of ‘cement’ around the bite area that attaches attached the tick to the host.

 - O’Tom Tick Twister Silicone Grip – Touted as the original, this tick remover is easy to use and allows you to twist when removing the tick.